Easymaki/cscart-custom_hooks/README.md

 ```
 git clone https://github.com/easymaki/cscart-custom_hooks.git
 ```

-2. Upload the folder to the `app/addons` directory of your CS-Cart store.

-3. In the CS-Cart admin panel, go to "Add-ons" and find "[NS] Custom hooks".
-Install and activate the module.
+2. Install the add-on in your store using the [instruction](https://docs.cs-cart.com/latest/user_guide/addons/1manage_addons.html).

 4. Done!
 Now you can add custom hooks to your store.

 ## Use

-To add a custom hook, follow these steps:
+To add a custom hook in your add-on, follow these steps:

-1. In the directory of your module, create the file "hooks.json"
+1. In the directory of your add-on, create the file "hooks.json"

 2. Fill in the json file following the example: